realmagicgreen/magicgreenastro/src/content/posts/up-cycled-glass.md

 ---
 title: Up-cycled Glass
-subtitle: "Use recycled glass and bottles to make lamp and serve water to customers."
+subtitle: 'Use recycled glass and bottles to make lamp and serve water to customers.'
 category: techniques
-description: "A clever way to limit the use of plastic bottles is serving water in up-cycled bottle and glasses.
-These technique adopted by Warung Santai in Sanur has..."
+description: 'A clever way to limit the use of plastic bottles is serving water in up-cycled bottle and glasses.
+These technique adopted by Warung Santai in Sanur has...'
 pubDate: 2018-05-07
 publish: true
 tags: